juicedata/juicefs/docs/en/faq.md

 JuiceFS already supported many object storage, please check [the list](reference/how_to_setup_object_storage.md#supported-object-storage) first.
 If this object storage is compatible with S3, you could treat it as S3.
 Otherwise, try reporting issue.

-## Can I use Redis cluster?
+## Can I use Redis Cluster as metadata engine?

-The simple answer is no. JuiceFS uses [transaction](https://redis.io/topics/transactions) to guarantee the atomicity of metadata operations, which is not well supported in cluster mode.
-Sentinal or other HA solution for Redis are needed.
+Yes.
+Since [v1.0.0 Beta3](https://github.com/juicedata/juicefs/releases/tag/v1.0.0-beta3) JuiceFS supports the use of [Redis Cluster](https://redis.io/docs/manual/scaling) as the metadata engine, but it should be noted that Redis Cluster requires that the keys of all operations in a transaction must be in the same hash slot, so a JuiceFS file system can only use one hash slot.

 See ["Redis Best Practices"](administration/metadata/redis_best_practices.md) for more information.